4 soft skills every artist should know

 3. Be respectful

-Unless you’re producing work for a personal exhibition, your audience will pre-determine certain parameters of your work.
+Unless you’re producing work for a personal exhibition, your audience will pre-determine certain parameters.
 Every successful artist I’ve met is very aware of this.

 Leaning into audience-focused projects doesn’t mean leaving behind the creative aspect of your work, rather, it means being creative within a set of rules established by a brief or based on what’s culturally appropriate in the region where your work will be published.